About the Forest

-The Monongahela National Forest was established following passage of the 1911 Weeks Act.
-This Act authorized the federal purchase of land for long-term watershed protection and natural resource management following massive cutting of the Eastern forests in the late 1800's and at the turn of the century.
+Monongahela National Forest was established following passage of the 1911 Weeks Act, which authorized the federal purchase of land for long-term watershed protection, forest restoration, and natural resource management.

-In 1915 7,200 acres in the mountains of West Virginia near Parsons were acquired by the federal government, and called the Monongahela Purchase.
-On April 28, 1920 the Monongahela National Forest was officially designated, incorporating the original purchase tract.
-Over the years additional lands have been acquired within the 1.7 million-acre proclamation boundary of the Forest.
-Today the Forest occupies more than 919,000 acres in 10 counties in the highlands of the State.
+In 1915, 7,200 acres in the mountains near Parsons, West Virginia, were acquired by the federal government and called the Monongahela Purchase.
+Monongahela National Forest was officially designated April 28, 1920, incorporating the original purchase tract.
+Over the years, additional lands were acquired within the 1.7 million-acre proclamation boundary of the Forest.
+Today, the Forest includes more than 919,000 acres in 10 counties in the West Virginia highlands.

-Most of the weather patterns approach the Forest from the west where they are forced up and over the mountains of the Appalachians that form the spine of the Monongahela National Forest.
-As this happens moisture is wrung from the clouds in the form of snow and rain.
+Most of the weather patterns approach the Forest from the west where they are forced up and over the Appalachian Mountains that form the spine of Monongahela National Forest.
 The western side of the Forest receives about 60 inches of precipitation per year while the "rain shadow" side on the east receives half of that.

-The natural resources of the Forest lead to a wide number of uses ranging from extensive recreational opportunities to timber harvesting; from grazing of livestock to mineral extraction; and from clean drinking water to a place to simply recharge.
-We hope you will explore your Monongahela National Forest through these web pages or in person.
+The natural resources of the Forest have a wide number of uses, ranging from extensive recreational opportunities to timber harvesting, from livestock grazing to mineral extraction, and from clean drinking water to a relaxing getaway destination.

 The origins of the names of the Forest, Ranger Districts, and some of the features on the Monongahela are interesting to many folks, but are frequently somewhat hazy or subject to a variety of interpretations.
 Most of the following is based on a book entitled, “West Virginia Place Names” by Hammill Kenney.